 I am happy to supervise (and welcome applications from) postgraduate (MRes and PhD) students in the following areas: regional dialects of British English (particularly Yorkshire and/or Scouse), indexicality and enregisterment, dialect and links to social values, dialect represented in writing.

-My academic support consultation hours this semester are: Tuesdays and Thursdays 12-1 (F2F or Teams, please email first to confirm)
+My academic support consultation hours this semester are: Wednesday 11-12 (Teams) and Friday 2-3 (F2F or Teams, please email first to confirm).